Do you realize ALL that you are doing and can do to make a REAL difference for children? You are critically important!

 · lives with routines and predictability

-· learns through lots of time to play and explore
+· learns through lots of time to play, move and explore

 This information is critical because of the large numbers of children that are in out of home care and education programs for much of their day.
 Early childhood professionals who are knowledgeable about early brain development have a dramatic and VERY positive influence.